hexrom/CookieHeist/README.md

 # CookieHeist
 PHP Cookie Stealing Scripts for use in XSS

-1. Cookiesteal-simple.php - Records whatever "c" parameter holds, in example case the document.cookie string.
-Then writes value to log.txt and redirects to Google.com.
+1. Cookiesteal-simple.php - Records whatever "c" parameter holds, in example case the document.cookie string, writes value to cookielog.txt.

+2. Cookiesteal-simple-v2.php - Records whatever "c" parameter holds, writes value to cookielog.txt and redirects to Google.com.

-2. Cookiemail.php - This version code will mail the cookies to hacker mail using the PHP() mail function with subject “Stolen cookies”.
+3. Cookiemail.php - This version code will mail the cookies to hacker mail using the PHP() mail function with subject “Stolen cookies”.

-3. Cookiesteal-v.php (verbose) - Collects the IP address, port number, host(usually computer-name), user agent and cookie.
+4. Cookiesteal-v.php (verbose) - Collects the IP address, port number, host(usually computer-name), user agent and cookie.

 ## Usage